“An intermediate/difficult, quiet run (save a few mountain bikers) that features an abandoned 1950s-era school bus.”

 A spooky, abandoned 1950s era school bus is located between 6.5 and 7 miles, lending the run its name.
 The Sundance Cafe is a great spot to grab a bite to eat following the run, or a quick coffee to fuel up beforehand!

 School Bus Loop is a great place for an intermediate/difficult trail run.
 With a significant amount of climbing, expect your legs to be pumped but endorphins to be high!
 Bring some water and a light snack to avoid bonking.
+There are a couple stream crossings with water flowing as late as Labor Day weekend, if you plan to filter mid-run.

 Parking is available on CR 132 West